Brief History of Methodism

 With growing responsibilities for preaching and pastoral care, John appointed lay preachers and leaders to assist with leadership.
 Preachers organized the new converts into groups called "societies" and then into smaller groups called "classes" where groups were encouraged to confess their sins to each other, support each other, and share testimony to each other.

 Although the Methodists were seeking reform within the Church of Engand and were not seeking to separate, as the number of converts increased, tensions rose and rifts widened.
-In 1784, John responded to the shortage of priest in America due to the Revolutionary War by ordaining priests with the power to adminster the sacraments.
+In 1784, John responded to the shortage of priests in America due to the Revolutionary War by ordaining priests with the power to adminster the sacraments.
 This event was a major reason for the split of Methodism from the Church of England after John Wesley's death.

 Over the next century and a half, differences of opinions caused a variety of groups to spin off and form other Methodist churches.
 In 1968, the merger of two of these groups, the United Brethren in Christ and the Methodist Church united to form the United Methodist Church.